SFDO-Tooling/CumulusCI/cli/README.md

       --create-release     If set, creates a release in Github which also creates a tag
       --help               Show this message and exit.

-    $ cumulusci apextestsdb_upload --help
-    Detected None build of branch None at commit None on None
-    Usage: cumulusci apextestsdb_upload [OPTIONS] EXECUTION_NAME RESULTS_FILE_URL

-      Upload a test_results.json file to the ApexTestsDB web application for analysis.
-NOTE: This does not currently work with local files.
-You will have to upload the file to an internet accessible web server and provide the path.

-    Options:
-      --repo-url TEXT       Set to override the repository url for the report --branch TEXT         Set to override the branch for the report --commit TEXT         Set to override the commit sha for the report --execution-url TEXT  Set to provide a link back to execution results --environment TEXT    Set a custom name for the build environment --help                Show this message and exit.

     $ cumulusci github
 ## Github